Rolstenhouse/unofficial-apis/README.md

 # Unofficial APIs
 A collection of unofficial api libraries.
 Designed to inspire your next Friday night hack.
 Use at your own discretion.

-Interested in adding your own API library, submit a pull request
+Interested in adding your own API library, submit a pull request.
+Instructions can be found in `Contributing.md`

 ## Index